ywine20/Little-blog-site-backend-API/README.md

 # Blog Site with Laravel

 Welcome to my Blog Site built with Laravel!
 This web application is designed to provide an elegant and user-friendly platform for sharing blog posts.
-With Laravel, i made development easier, allowing you to focus on creating great content.(there is no UI)
+With Laravel, i made development easier, allowing you to focus on creating great content.(there is no UI only backend)

 ## Features